San Bernardino Water Quality at a Glance

 - Mixed Water Sources: Combination of local groundwater and imported State Water Project water; quality varies by source and season

-San Bernardino sources its drinking water primarily from the Bunker Hill Groundwater Basin, located in the northwestern portion of the city, with water naturally replenished by rain and snowmelt filtering through the San Bernardino Mountains.
-This local groundwater source is shared with over 20 other local public and private water suppliers.
+San Bernardino Municipal Water Department (SBMWD) provides water services to approximately 205,000 residents across the City of San Bernardino and surrounding areas.
+Established as a municipal utility in 1905, the system is one of the oldest in California.
+San Bernardino sources its drinking water primarily from the Bunker Hill Groundwater Basin, located in the northwestern portion of the city, naturally replenished by rain and snowmelt from the San Bernardino Mountains.
+This groundwater source is shared with more than 20 other local public and private water suppliers.
 The utility also imports water from California’s State Water Project to supplement local supplies and recharge groundwater basins.
-San Bernardino’s water meets federal and state quality standards, with treatment technologies including advanced filtration systems.
+EWG’s latest analysis (2013–2024) identified 36 total contaminants in San Bernardino’s water supply, with 10 exceeding health guidelines — though the system remained in compliance with all federal legal standards as of the most recent EPA assessment (April–June 2024).
+Residents concerned about water quality can explore filter options here or check our latest water quality news.

-San Bernardino Water Quality: Current Status (2024-2025)
+San Bernardino Water Quality: Current Status (2025–2026)

 Latest Testing Results